 Next, the Wyomind Advanced Inventory Magento extension allows you to dispatch orders to different warehouses and POS systems.
-You can do everything manually or let the extension perform all the tasks automatically on the basis of country codes and/or zip codes.
+You can do everything manually or let the module perform all the tasks automatically on the basis of country codes and/or zip codes.

 As for stocks tracking, the Wyomind Advanced Inventory extension lets you perform it without any headaches.
 The module provides low stock products notifications for each POS or warehouse.
 Besides, you can rely on the stock movement journal to monitor the inventory.